-Degrees in both voice and piano performance and music education.
+How my service stands out, or why choose me as your teacher over someone else: Degrees in voice and piano performance and music education.
 Over 25 years Manhattan-based performing experience.
 25 years private teaching experience of students of all ages.
 Five years university teaching experience.
 Extensive knowledge of technique and level-appropriate repertoire for both singers and pianists.
 For singers, experience teaching college-level foreign language lyric diction, sight singing, and opera workshop give added dimension to lessons.
 For pianists, music theory/keyboard harmony and improvisation are included.
 See my site at www.robinlynnefrye.com for more information on my background.

 Robin is a highly accomplished performer and teacher.
 For beginning students she is very thorough with the basics, ensuring that only good habits are formed from the start.
 When teaching more advanced students, Robin's extensive and varied performing experience guides students of all levels to greatly expand their skills and repertoire.